 Sadly, some owners have not managed to achieve those climb angles, or at least not without difficulties.

 The scooter can slow down when going uphill.
-On steeper inclines, the scooter will start struggling, and may even stop altogether.
+On the steepest inclines, the scooter will start struggling, and may even stop altogether.

 Mild, and possibly moderate hills, however, will not be that hard for this scooter to overcome, especially for riders that are not too close to the weight limit.

-All in all, the scooter is a pretty decent climber, and the advertised slope rate of 14 degrees is realistic.
+All in all, the scooter is a pretty decent climber, and the advertised slope rate of 14 degrees is more than realistic.